 VI.F.8.a) Time spent on patient care activities by fellows on at-home call must count toward the 80-hour maximum weekly limit.
-The frequency of at-home call is not subject to the every-third-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks. ^(Core)
+The frequency of at-home call is not subject to the everythird-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks.
+(Core)

-VI.F.8.a).(1) At-home call must not be so frequent or taxing as to preclude rest or reasonable personal time for each fellow. ^(Core) VI.F.8.b) Fellows are permitted to return to the hospital while on at- home call to provide direct care for new or established patients.
-These hours of inpatient patient care must be
+VI.F.8.a).(1) At-home call must not be so frequent or taxing as to preclude rest or reasonable personal time for each fellow.
+(Core)

+VI.F.8.b) Fellows are permitted to return to the hospital while on athome call to provide direct care for new or established patients.
+These hours of inpatient patient care must be included in the 80-hour maximum weekly limit.
+(Detail)

 Background and Intent: This requirement has been modified to specify that clinical work done from home when a fellow is taking at-home call must count toward the 80-hour maximum weekly limit.
-This change acknowledges the often significant amount of time fellows devote to clinical activities when taking at-home call, and ensures that taking athome call does not result in fellows routinely working more than 80 hours per week.
-Athome call activities that must be counted include responding to phone calls and other forms of communication, as well as documentation, such as entering notes in an electronic health record.
+This change acknowledges the often significant amount of time fellows devote to clinical activities when taking at-home call, and ensures that taking at-home call does not result in fellows routinely working more than 80 hours per week.
+At-home call activities that must be counted include responding to phone calls and other forms of communication, as well as documentation, such as entering notes in an electronic health record.
 Activities such as reading about the next day's case, studying, or research activities do not count toward the 80-hour weekly limit.